dedotdev/typink/README.md

 - `useTypink`: Give access to internal shared state managed by `TypinkProvider` giving access to connected account, signer, clients, contract deployments ...
 - `useBalance`, `useBalances`: Fetch native Substrate balances of an address or list of addresses, helpful for checking if the account has enough fund to making transactions
-- `useRawContract`: Create & manage `Contract` instance given its metadata, address
+- `useRawContract`: Create & manage `Contract` instance given its metadata & address
 - `useContract`: Create & manage `Contract` instance given its unique id from the registered contract deployments
 - `useContractTx`: Provides functionality to sign and send transactions to a smart contract, and tracks the progress of the transaction.
 - `useContractQuery`: Help making a contract query
 - `useWatchContractQuery`: Similar to `useContractQuery` with ability to watch for changes
 - `useDeployer`: Create & manage `ContractDeployer` instance given its unique id from the registered contract deployments
-- `useDeployerTx`: Similar to `useDeployerTx`, this hook provides functionality to sign and send transactions to deploy a smart contract, and tracks the progress of the transaction.
+- `useDeployerTx`: Similar to `useContractTx`, this hook provides functionality to sign and send transactions to deploy a smart contract, and tracks the progress of the transaction.
 - `useWallets`: Access available/installed extension wallets, helpful when building a wallet connector
 - `useWatchContractEvent`: Help watch for a specific contract event and perform a specific action
 - `usePSP22Balance`: Fetch balance of an address from a PSP22 contract with ability to watch for balance changing